 Truly, the possibilities are endless, just as the depth and breadth of the meaning of life is endless.

-How to journal your Stepping Stones for 2020
+How to journal your Stepping Stones for the past year

-To begin, give yourself a few minutes of quiet, and let some memories from 2020 bubble up, ones that you know in your bones will be important to remember.
+To begin, give yourself a few minutes of quiet, and let some memories from the past year bubble up, ones that you know in your bones will be important to remember.

 No need to judge a memory as good or bad, trust your inner wisdom to take care of you and help you choose what’s most important and meaningful for you and you alone.
 Remember, this is your life, and you get to define your own meaning of life.